hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    * - ``enable-allowlist``
      - ``HASURA_GRAPHQL_ENABLE_ALLOWLIST``
      - Restrict queries allowed to be executed by GraphQL engine to those that are part of the configured allow-list.
-Default ``false``.
+Default ``false``. *(Available for versions > v1.0.0-beta.01)*

    * - ``console-assets-dir``
      - ``HASURA_GRAPHQL_CONSOLE_ASSETS_DIR``
-     - Set the value to ``/srv/console-assets`` for the console to load assets from the server itself instead of CDN.
-The assets are only bundled into the docker image for versions ``> v1.0.0-beta.01``.
-The flag will have no effect on older versions.
+     - Set the value to ``/srv/console-assets`` for the console to load assets from the server itself instead of CDN. *(Available for versions > v1.0.0-beta.01)*

 .. note::